Perturbative Renormalization and Mixing of Quark and Glue Energy-Momentum Tensors on the Lattice

-A full lattice calculation of the quark and glue momenta and angular momenta has just been completed where both the quark connected and disconnected insertions are included~\cite{Deka:2013zha}.
+A full lattice calculation of the quark and glue momenta and angular momenta has just been completed with quenched Wilson fermion and gluon actions, where both the quark connected and disconnected insertions are included~\cite{Deka:2013zha}.
 In combining with earlier work on the quark spin, a result for the quark orbital angular momentum was obtained.
 It was found that the $u$ and $d$ quark orbital contributions indeed largely cancel in the connected insertion, as in the dynamical fermion calculation~\cite{Hagler:2003jd,Bratt:2010jn}, however their contributions in the disconnected insertion, including the strange quark, are on the order of 50\% of the total nucleon spin.
-Both the glue momentum and angular momentum were obtained for the first time as well.
-This is due to the overlap Dirac operator used to define the gauge field strength tensor for the glue operators.
-The glue operators defined in this way are less noisy than those constructed directly from the link variables on the lattice.
+Even though the glue momentum in the proton has been studied in serval recent works~\cite{Horsley:2012pz,Alexandrou:2013tfa}, the glue angular momentum was obtained for the first time with the gauge field strength tensor for the glue operators defined by the overlap Dirac operator.